clamsproject/mmif/specifications/index.md

 }
 ```

-The *timestamp* key stores when the view was created by the application.
+The `timestamp` key stores when the view was created by the application.
 This is using the ISO 8601 format where the T separates the date from the time of the day.
 The timestamp can also be used to order views, which is significant because by default arrays in JSON-LD are not ordered.

-The *app* key contains an identifier that specifies what application created the view.
+The `app` key contains an identifier that specifies what application created the view.
 The identifier must be a URL form, and HTTP webpage pointed by the URL should contain all app metadata information relevant for the application: description, configuration, input/output specifications and a more complete description of what output is created.
 The app identifier always includes a version number for the app.
 The metadata should also contain a link to the public code repository for the app (and that repository will actually maintain all the information in the URL).

-The *parameter* is a dictionary of parameters and their values, if any, that were handed to the app at the runtime when it was called.
+The `parameters` is a dictionary of parameters and their values, if any, that were handed to the app at the runtime when it was called.

-The *contains* dictionary has keys that refer to annotation objects in the CLAMS or LAPPS vocabulary, or user-defined objects.
+The `contains` dictionary has keys that refer to annotation objects in the CLAMS or LAPPS vocabulary, or user-defined objects.
 Namely, they indicate the kind of annotations that live in the view.
 The value of each of those keys is a JSON object which contains properties specified for the annotation type.
-The example above has one key that indicates that the view contains *TimeFrame* annotations and it gives two metadata properties for that annotation type:
+The example above has one key that indicates that the view contains `TimeFrame` annotations, and it gives two metadata properties for that annotation type:

-1. The *document* key gives the identifier of the document that the annotations of that type in this view are over.
-As we will see later, annotations anchor into documents using keys like *start* and *end* and this property specifies what document that is.
+1. The `document` key gives the identifier of the document that the annotations of that type in this view are over.
+As we will see later, annotations anchor into documents using keys like `start` and `end` and this property specifies what document that is.
-2. The *timeUnit* key is set to "seconds" and this means that for each annotation the unit for the values in *start* and *end* are seconds.
+2. The `timeUnit` key is set to "seconds" and this means that for each annotation the unit for the values in `start` and `end` are seconds.

-Note that when a property is set to some value in the *contains* in the view metadata then all annotations of that type should adhere to that value, in this case the *document* and *timeUnit* are set to "m1" and "seconds" respectively.
-In other words, the *contains* dictionary not only functions as an overview of the annotation types in this view, but also as a place for common properties shared among annotations of a type.
-This is useful especially for *document* property, as in a single view, an app is likely to process only one or two source documents and resulting annotation objects will be anchored on those small number of documents.
-It is technically possible to add *documenty* and *timeUnit* properties to individual annotations and overrule the metadata property, but this is not to be done without really good reasons.
+Note that when a property is set to some value in the `contains` in the view metadata then all annotations of that type should adhere to that value, in this case the `document` and `timeUnit` are set to *"m1"* and *"seconds"* respectively.
+In other words, the `contains` dictionary not only functions as an overview of the annotation types in this view, but also as a place for common properties shared among annotations of a type.
+This is useful especially for `document` property, as in a single view, an app is likely to process only one or two source documents and resulting annotation objects will be anchored on those small number of documents.
+It is technically possible to add `document` and `timeUnit` properties to individual annotations and overrule the metadata property, but this is not to be done without really good reasons.
 We get back to this later.

-Section 2 has more details on the interaction between the vocabulary and the metadata for the annotation types in the *contains* dictionary.
+Section 2 has more details on the interaction between the vocabulary and the metadata for the annotation types in the `contains` dictionary.

 Finally, when an app fails to process the input for any reason and produces an error, it can record the error in `error` field, instead of `contains`.
 When this happens, the annotation list of the view must remain empty.
 Here is an example of a view with an error.